nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <panel type="seamless" header="**FAQ:** What if someone took over a feature from another team member?">

   **A:** In terms of effort distribution, it's up to the team to tell us who did how much.
 Same goes for assigning bugs.
 So, it's fine for someone to take over a feature if the team is able to estimate the effort of each member, and they have a consensus on who will be responsible for bugs in that feature.<br>
  For code authorship, only one person can claim authorship of a line, and that person will be graded for the code quality of that line.
-By default that will be the last person who edited it (as per Git data) but you can [override that behavior using `@@author` tags](tools.html#tool-reposense-for-authorship-tracking).
+By default, that will be the last person who edited it (as per Git data) but you can [override that behavior using `@@author` tags](tools.html#tool-reposense-for-authorship-tracking).
 </panel>

 </div>